elizabethbinkina/data-science-portfolio/README.md

 # data-science-portfolio
-A portfolio of my data science, analytics, and programming projects
+Description/Abstracts of portfolio of my data science, analytics, and programming projects